data-gymnasia/courses/content/intro-data-pipeline/content.md

 ---
 > id: assign-exercise-solution

-*Solution*.
-Since the formula is quite involved, we use an anonymous function:
+*Solution.* Since the formula is quite involved, we use an anonymous function:

     pre(python-executable)
       | import numpy as np